 - Good warranty

-The Nekteck 21W solar charger has a lot going for it.
-At just over a pound, it’s lightweight, the canvas packaging is durable and the panels themselves are rated to IPX4, so you don’t have to worry about passing rain showers.
+The Nekteck 28W solar charger has a lot going for it.
+It’s lightweight at just over a pound, the canvas packaging is durable, and the panels are rated to IPX4, so you don’t have to worry about passing rain showers.

-There’s a handy pocket to store your device in while it’s charging – just make sure it doesn’t overheat.
+There’s a handy pocket to store your device in while charging – make sure it doesn’t overheat.

 It’s quick to recharge in full sun but doesn’t fare quite so well in cloudy conditions – you may find your phone pings to let you know it’s charging, then not charging, then charging again, which can get a little frustrating.